 9:30am - 4:00pm

 Join East Georgia State College for its third annual Critical Thinking Conference!
 Critical thinking is an important aspect of education across disciplines, and many institutions are working to promote and focus on integration of critical thinking exercises in their curriculum.
 Today it has moved beyond the traditional formal reasoning to incorporate the skills necessary to maneuver through modern information overload such as problem solving, communication, and creativity.
 This is arguably one of the most important skills students can learn, and it can be applied to every discipline.
 At East Georgia State College, promotion of critical thinking is an important component of the curriculum, and this conference was organized to allow educators to share both research and practical applications of critical thinking in the classroom.

 Call for Papers

 We are currently taking proposals for conference presentations, and invite you to submit your work.
 Proposals should be no more than 250 words, and final presentations should be no more than 20 minutes reading time in length (approximately 10 typed, double-spaced pages).
-Submissions will be evaluated on a rolling basis, and submitters can expect a response within two weeks of submission.
+Please submit your proposals by Monday, April 6th.
 Send a proposal for consideration in this conference through the Proposal Submission Form.